yhoundz/parm/README.md

 I just wanted a single, unified way to manage my installed programs without having to deal with stale versions on my OS package manager or having to installing packages in a non-standardized way.

-### Disclaimer
+### Disclaimers
+> [!CAUTION]
+> Parm uses the GitHub REST API to find and install packages.
+Theoretically, this means you can install any program off of GitHub, so ***YOU*** are responsible for the packages you install, since I don't maintain a registry of vetted packages.
+> [!NOTE]
-Parm is *not* intended to replace your system/OS-level package manager (think apt, pacman, or anything that can install low-level libraries, tools, or services).
-In general, it is closer to programs like homebrew, asdf, or even lazy.nvim, as it is meant to install more high-level, user-facing applications such as neovim.
+> Parm is *not* intended to replace your system/OS-level package manager (think apt, pacman, or anything that can install low-level libraries, tools, or services).
+In general, it is closer to programs like homebrew, as it is meant to install more high-level, user-facing applications such as neovim.

 ## Pre-requisites
-1. *(optional)* Must have `ldd` on Linux or `otool` on macOS installed and added to `PATH`
+1. *(optional)* Must have `ldd` on Linux or `otool` on macOS installed and added to PATH
     - Parm may use these tools to search for potential dependencies on installed programs.
-If these tools are not found or if there is an error invoking them, then Parm will fallback to a naive dependency search algorithm instead which may be inaccurate.
-It is important to note that Windows machines do not have a similar tool out of the box and has a different linking process, so Parm won't try to resolve dependencies at all on Windows at the moment.
+        - If these tools are not found or if there is an error invoking them, then Parm will fallback to a naive dependency search algorithm instead which may be inaccurate.
+        - It is important to note that Windows machines do not have a similar tool out of the box and have a different linking process, so Parm won't try to resolve dependencies at all on Windows machine at the moment.
-    - These tools should already be installed and added to `PATH` on your machine.
+    - Both `ldd` and `otool` should already be installed and added to PATH on your machine.
 You can check this by running
     ```sh
     which ldd
     ```